 Zero Defect Zero Effect Scheme

 The Zero Defect Zero Effect scheme also called the ZED scheme is a call to the manufacturing industry.
-It calls to manufacture goods that have zero defect, hence better quality products and also calls to manufacture goods in an environment friendly way so that it has ‘zero effect’ environment.
-This scheme is applicable for all MSMEs and addresses various issues of quality of goods that are manufactured and exported and ecological needs of the country and other countries around the world.
-The ZED maturity assessment model is established to certify manufactured products on various levels such as safety, performance, environmental responsibility, etc. This MSME schemes for exporters is a great benefit to exporters to foreign countries.
+It calls to manufacture goods that have zero defects, hence better quality products and also calls to manufacture goods in an environment-friendly way so that it has ‘zero effect’ environment.
+This scheme is applicable for all MSMEs and addresses various issues of quality of goods that are manufactured and exported and the ecological needs of the country and other countries around the world.
+The ZED maturity assessment model is established to certify manufactured products on various levels such as safety, performance, environmental responsibility, etc. This MSME scheme for exporters is a great benefit to exporters to foreign countries.

 Credit Linked Capital Subsidy scheme

-This scheme provides a capital subsidy of up to 15% for MSMEs to cater to advancements in technological needs.
-It aims to provide plants and machinery of MSMEs with state of the art, contemporarily relevant technology.
+This CLCSS scheme provides a capital subsidy of up to 15% for MSMEs to cater to advancements in technological needs.
+It aims to provide plants and machinery of MSMEs with state-of-the-art, contemporarily relevant technology.
 The scheme aims to cater to MSMEs, including those dealing with khadi, coir and village units.
 The institutional finance availed by these for making a well-established and upgraded technology will be covered under the scheme.
 MSME Schemes for startups are also available under this scheme and any start-up requiring technological advancement can opt for it through here.